March 3, 2022

 PATAGONIA

 Once I reached the Harshaw Road trailhead, all that remained was the 2.7-mile road walk to Patagonia.
 The exposed roadwalk was hot in the mid-afternoon sun, and there were a ton of cyclists out riding up and down the road.
-Only later would I learn (from Mary) that Patagonia is a an up-and-coming cycling destination, particularly in the winter months when the days are warm and sunny.
+Only later would I learn (from Mary) that Patagonia is an up-and-coming cycling destination, particularly in the winter months when the days are warm and sunny.

 The road into Patagonia (note the cyclists on the opposite side)